bushlionzs/learn3D/README.md

 If everything goes smoothly, you will see the following picture.

-If there is a prompt indicating that vulkan-1.dll is missing, please download the Windows 64-bit version from https://vulkan.lunarg.com/sdk/home and install it.
+If there is a prompt indicating that vulkan-1.dll is missing, please Update the graphics card driver.

 ![screenshot](https://github.com/bushlionzs/learn3D/blob/main/resources/screenshot/fulldemo.jpg)